weekplan/www/_posts/2018-12-04-27-effective-time-management-tips-every-entrepreneur-must-know.md

 But breaks don’t necessarily have to go for a smoke, take a snack – some breaks can be effective at work too such as;

-A - Meditation: It helps you relax by clearing your mind and detaching you from work thoughts and stress.
+A. Meditation: It helps you relax by clearing your mind and detaching you from work thoughts and stress.

-B - Physical activity or Exercise: This helps you increase blood flow and [improves focus and attention](https://weekplan.net/more-mindful-at-work/).
+B. Physical activity or Exercise: This helps you increase blood flow and [improves focus and attention](https://weekplan.net/more-mindful-at-work/).

-C – Improve Skills: Learning something new will help boost motivation.
+C. Improve Skills: Learning something new will help boost motivation.

-D – Help a colleague: Looking out for a colleague at work enlightens your inner self and gives you a comforting and positive feeling.
+D. Help a colleague: Looking out for a colleague at work enlightens your inner self and gives you a comforting and positive feeling.

-E: Setup a Goal: Take time to think about and set up a new goal for work or your personal life.
+E. Setup a Goal: Take time to think about and set up a new goal for work or your personal life.

 So rather than being depleted of energy and motivation and ultimately spending more time on a task, taking time off from work help you refresh and [recharge your mind](https://weekplan.net/6-ways-to-improve-brain-performance/).